pupba/LangChain-OpenTutorial/docs/16-Evaluations/14-LangSmith-Online-Evaluation.md

 2. Document Splitting: Dividing the content into manageable chunks for processing.
 3. Vectorstore Creation: Converting chunks into vector representations using embeddings.
 4. Retriever Setup: Enabling retrieval of the most relevant chunks for a given query.
-5. Chain Construction: Creating a question-answering (QA) chain with prompt templates.
+5. Chain Construction: Creating a QA(Question-Answering) chain with prompt templates.

 ```python
 from langchain_text_splitters import RecursiveCharacterTextSplitter